webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Autodoc.md

   - Equipment/Science-Fiction
   - Equipment/Level/5
   - Equipment/Value/Exorbitant
-title: Autodoc
-collection: Equipment
-kind: Compendium
 ---

 ## Autodoc

 >As mobile autodoc, but fixed in place (suitable for a starcraft or station sickbay), and grants essentially unlimited recovery rolls or serum injections to anyone who spends at least an hour immobilized on the autodoc med table, even for the most minor of treatments.
 > **Options :** Advanced, Health Care and Nutrition, Science Fiction
 > **Level :** 5
 > **Value :** Exorbitant